 Our future growth and performance and positive customer experience depends on our ability to attract, train, retain and motivate qualified employees, many of whom are in positions with historically high rates of turnover such as field managers and distribution center managers.
 Our ability to meet our labor needs, while controlling our labor costs, is subject to many external factors, including competition for and availability of qualified personnel in a given market, unemployment levels within those markets, prevailing wage rates, minimum wage laws, health and other insurance costs, and changes in employment and labor laws (including changes in the process for our employees to join a union) or other workplace regulations (including changes in "entitlement" programs such as health insurance and paid leave programs).
 If we are unable to attract and retain adequate numbers of qualified employees, our operations, customer service levels and support functions could suffer.
-To the extent a significant portion of our employee base unionizes, or attempts to unionize, our labor costs could increase.
-In addition, recently enacted comprehensive healthcare reform legislation will likely cause our healthcare costs to increase.
-While the significant costs of the healthcare reform legislation will occur after 2013 (as many of the changes affecting us took effect January 1, 2014), if at all, due to provisions of the legislation being phased in over time, changes to our healthcare costs structure could have a significant negative effect on our business.
+To the extent a significant portion of our employee base unionizes, or attempts to unionize, our labor costs of the healthcare reform legislation will occur after 2013 (as many of the changes affecting us took effect January 1, 2014), if at all, due to provisions of the legislation being phased in over time, changes to our healthcare costs structure could have a significant negative effect on our business.
 Our ability to pass along labor costs to our customers is constrained by our low price model.